Awaswas

-The Awaswas were a group of the Indigenous peoples of California in North America.
+The Awaswas, also known as the Santa Cruz people, were a group of the Indigenous peoples of California in North America, with subgroups historically numbering about 600 to 1,400.
 Academic research suggests that their ancestors had lived within the Santa Cruz Mountains region for approximately 12,000 years.
 The Awaswas maintained regular trade networks with regional cultures before the Spanish colonists began settling in the area from the 18th century.

 The Awaswas people were Ohlone, with linguistic and cultural ties to other Ohlone peoples in the region.
-"Ohlone" is a modern collective term for the peoples of the region; however, the term was not historically used by the indigenous populations themselves.
+"Ohlone" is a modern collective term for the peoples of the region; however, the term was not historically used by the Indigenous populations themselves.
+They did not consider themselves to be a part of a larger confederacy, but instead functioned independently of one another.

+For centuries, the Santa Cruz Mountains Indigenous people experienced economic competition and military conflict with a series of colonizing newcomers.
+Centralized government and religious policies designed to foster language shift and cultural assimilation, as well as continued contact with the colonizers through trade, inter-marriage and other intercultural processes, have resulted in varying degrees of language death and loss of original cultural identity.

 Awaswas speakers were formerly distributed over much of the northern Monterey Bay area, living along the Pacific Coast and the coastal mountain range of the Santa Cruz Mountains with territories between Point Año Nuevo and the Pajaro River in present-day Santa Cruz and San Mateo Counties.

 Etymology

-The term Awaswas is an exonym derived from the Mutsun language and may refer and translate to "north".
+The term Awaswas is an exonym derived from the Mutsun language that may refer and translate to "north".
+It may have been used by the Mutsun to refer to the Awaswas, who lived to the north of them.
 Unfortunately, translations for villages in Awaswas territory are difficult to piece together, as very little of the Awaswas language is still in circulation or on record.
 Many of the names for Monterey Bay places come from Mutsun words.

 The Awaswas spoke an Ohlone dialect that has some structural affiliation to San Francisco Bay Ohlone and some affiliation to Mutsun Ohlone.
 An analysis of Awaswas shows it to represent disparate dialects spoken by Natives who were apparently in the midst of language shift from a divergent form of San Francisco Bay to Mutsun.
+There is evidence that this grouping was more geographic than linguistic, and that the records of the 'Santa Cruz Costanoan' language in fact represent several diverse dialects.
 Awaswas Ohlone continues to be considered a separate language, but the degree to which it originally extended to the east of present-day Santa Cruz County is completely unknown.

 Divisions

-The Awaswas were divided into six distinct sub-groups, and further branched into bands.
-There is evidence that this grouping was more geographic than linguistic, and that the records of the 'Santa Cruz Costanoan' language in fact represent several diverse dialects.
-The earliest known European record of the Awaswas identified them at Whitehouse Creek.
-The Franciscans named local tribes after saints.
+The Awaswas were six distinct tribes, and further branched into bands.
+They lived in territories marked by watersheds with ridgelines as boundaries.